kaustubhk24/blog.kaustubh.codes/_posts/2020-11-21-how-to-use-gui-in-digitalocean-droplet.md

 categories:
   - Digital Ocean
 ---
-Let&#8217;s see How To Use GUI in DigitalOcean Droplet?
+Let's see How To Use GUI in DigitalOcean Droplet?

 If you are looking for running <a aria-label="DigitalOcean  (opens in a new tab)" rel="noreferrer noopener sponsored" class="rank-math-link" href="https://m.do.co/c/253fdc8807b5" target="_blank">DigitalOcean </a>Ubuntu Droplet using GUI ( Graphical User Interface ) Then you are at right place. to Follow this tutorial you must have Droplet.

-If you don&#8217;t have your droplet then Create your first [DigitalOcean Droplet here](https://blog.kaustubh.codes/how-to-install-lamp-stack-on-digitalocean-ubuntu-20-04/#Creating_Droplet).
+If you don't have your droplet then Create your first [DigitalOcean Droplet here](https://blog.kaustubh.codes/how-to-install-lamp-stack-on-digitalocean-ubuntu-20-04/#Creating_Droplet).

 ## Access your Droplet

 To use install <a aria-label="GUI (Graphical User Interface) (opens in a new tab)" href="https://en.wikipedia.org/wiki/Graphical_user_interface" target="_blank" rel="noreferrer noopener nofollow" class="rank-math-link">GUI (Graphical User Interface)</a> on your droplet.
 You must have <a aria-label="root level access (opens in a new tab)" href="https://en.wikipedia.org/wiki/Superuser" target="_blank" rel="noreferrer noopener nofollow" class="rank-math-link">root level access</a> to your Droplet.

-If you don&#8217;t know how access your DigitalOcean droplet.
+If you don't know how access your DigitalOcean droplet.
 Please read <a aria-label=" this article. (opens in a new tab)" href="https://blog.kaustubh.codes/how-to-access-digital-ocean-droplet-the-best-way/" target="_blank" rel="noreferrer noopener" class="rank-math-link">this article.</a>

 ## Installing Required Packages